mattrussi/gitlab-com-runbooks/docs/incident-io-onboard/oncall.md

 1. An [incident management project](https://gitlab.com/gitlab-com/gl-infra/production) issue will be automatically created and linked to the incident.
    - See [How to raise an incident](incident-management.md#how-to-raise-an-incident) for detailed steps.
+1. EOC is automatically assigned the incident lead for all S3 and S4 incidents , IMOC is automatically assigned lead for all S1 and S2 incidents , if you wish to change the incident lead for some reason , please use `/incident lead` command
 1. Begin [working on the alert](#working-on-the-alert)

 ### Working on the Alert